Leitech

 Leitech precision components — telescoping sleeves and gage members for thread depth measurement.

-Functional Thread Depth The measured distance from a specified datum point — typically the part face — to the end of useful thread engagement.
-This is the number your print calls out.
-This is what the Leitech COMBI Gage measures directly.
+Functional Thread Depth refers to the measured distance from a specified datum point — typically the part face — to the end of useful thread engagement.
+This measurement is what your print calls out and is directly assessed by the Leitech COMBI Gage.

-Thread Engagement The length of fully-formed, usable thread available for a fastener to grip.
-Starts at the first full thread ridge and ends at the last fully formed thread before runout begins.
-This is what holds your assembly together.
+Thread Engagement is defined as the length of fully-formed, usable thread available for a fastener to grip.
+It begins at the first full thread ridge and concludes at the last fully formed thread before runout starts.
+This crucial aspect is what holds your assembly together.

-First Full Thread Ridge The reference point for all Leitech depth measurements.
-Per FED-STD-H28 and ISO 1502, thread depth must be measured from the first fully formed thread — not the chamfer, not the part face alone.
-Leitech GO members are manufactured to a strict 0.5 pitch tolerance from this reference point.
+The First Full Thread Ridge serves as the reference point for all Leitech depth measurements.
+According to FED-STD-H28 and ISO 1502 standards, thread depth must be measured from the first fully formed thread — not from the chamfer or the part face alone.
+Leitech GO members are manufactured with a strict 0.5 pitch tolerance from this reference point to ensure precision measurement.

-Calibration Length (X) The precise distance from the front face of the Leitech thread member to the zero-point on the measuring sleeve.
-Established using the Leitech
+Calibration Length (X) is the exact distance from the front face of the Leitech thread member to the zero-point on the measuring sleeve, established using the Leitech depth calibration process.

 Gage Terms